Skip to product information

 View Product Details

-Drawing from a collection of presentations made to a symposium on the Canadian Wheat Board (CWB), this study helps farmers and nonfarmers better understand the essential role of the CWB in the lives of western wheat producers, their communities, and the Canadian economy.
-Supporting Prime Minister Harper’s neo-liberal open-market agenda, the book explains how it will guarantee corporate domination of Canadian grains.
-Defining the context, operational mechanism, and role of the CWB, this analysis makes the case for the organization`s economic, social, and political value.
+Our Board Our Business is based on presentations made to a symposium on the Canadian Wheat Board organized by the National Farmers union held in Regina, Saskatchewan, February 24 and 25, 2006.
+The central purpose of the book is to help farmers and non-farmers better understand the essential role of the CWB in the lives of western wheat producers and their communities, and the Canadian economy.
+The need for such an understanding has been made all the more urgent by Prime Minister Harper’s neo-liberal open market agenda which will guarantee corporate domination of Canadian grains.
+This book, like the symposium from which it is drawn, does not debate the advantages and disadvantages of the CWB.
+Rather, it sets out the context, operational mechanism, and role of the CWB, in order to make the case for its economic, social, and political value.

 files/i.png Icon